 The October 9, 2026 cruise on the Carnival Luminosa departs from Yokohama (tokyo), Japan.
-On this 14 Night Carnival Journeys: Asia (Yokohama To Singapore) sailing, the ship will visit a total of 8 different cruise port destinations, including its departure port.
+On this 14 Night Carnival Journeys: Asia (Yokohama To Singapore) sailing, the ship will visit a total of 8 cruise port destinations, including its departure port.
 The Carnival Luminosa sets sail on Friday, Oct 9th and returns on Friday, Oct 23rd.

 Use the buttons below to toggle between cabin types.